Laws, Guides, Codes and Standards

 Education Department Guidelines to schools for horse activities.

-All states require either school teaching staff with horse backgrounds, or external qualified instructors to teach horse riding to students in the state systems.
-In each case Horse Safety Australia is mentioned as a suitable qualification (some have not yet changed the name from AHSE, but we are the same organisation!)
-It may be worth mentioning to schools who use your facilities that the Horse Safety Australia qualification is mentioned in the public school guidelines
+All states require either school teaching staff with horse backgrounds, or external qualified instructors to teach horse riding to students.
+In many cases Horse Safety Australia is mentioned as a suitable qualification (some have not yet changed the name from AHSE, but we are the same organisation!)

 Other laws and regulations which may be related to your horse activities:

-- WHS Acts in each state: relating to workplace, employment and public access to businesses
+- WHS legislation and resouces: relating to workplace, employment and public access to businesses

 - building codes